cabarius/ToyBox/ToyBox/README.txt

     Quest Resolution: 1

 Ver 1.3.16
-    (ArcaneTrixter) Added Crusade Stats editor
+    Critical - fixed crasher triggered on rest and other situations when you use belt auto refill Made separate search field for Enchantment editor so it no longer uses the search from Search 'n Pick More color tweaks to common and trash (ArcaneTrixter) Added Crusade Stats editor
 Ver 1.3.15
     Note: Patch 1.0.7c-e patch of the game introduced a few issues impacting ToyBox.
 Me and my team are working on resolving these as quickly as we can.
 Please help out by filing issues here: https://github.com/cabarius/ToyBox/issues